Leprechaun (film)

 Leprechaun is a 1993 American horror comedy film written and directed by Mark Jones, and starring Warwick Davis in the title role, with Jennifer Aniston supporting.
 The film follows a vengeful leprechaun who believes a family has stolen his pot of gold.
 As he hunts them, they attempt to locate his gold to mollify him.

 Originally intended as straight horror, Davis injected humor into his role, and reshoots added increased gore to appeal to older audiences.
 Leprechaun was the first in-house production at Trimark Pictures for theatrical exhibition; it earned a domestic gross of $8.556 million against a budget of roughly $900,000 and became a cult film.
-While reviews were negative, with critics lambasting both the direction and the characters and saying that the film is neither scary nor funny, the commercial success prompted a series of films with a sequel, Leprechaun 2, released theatrically the following year.
+While reviews were negative, with critics lambasting both the direction and the characters and saying that the film is neither scary nor funny, the commercial success spawned a media franchise with a sequel, Leprechaun 2, released theatrically the following year.

 Plot

-In 1983, Dan O'Grady returns to his home in North Dakota from a trip to his native Ireland, where he captured a leprechaun, who then gave him a pot of gold, in accordance with the leprechaun code.
+In 1983, Dan O'Grady returns home to North Dakota from a trip to his native Ireland, where he captured a leprechaun, who then gave him a pot of gold in accordance with the leprechaun code.
 After burying the gold, O'Grady discovers that the leprechaun has followed him home and murdered his wife.
 O'Grady uses a four-leaf clover to suppress the leprechaun's powers and trap him inside a crate.
 Before he can burn him, the leprechaun makes O'Grady suffer a stroke.

-Ten years later, J. D. Redding and his teenage daughter Tory rent the O'Grady farmhouse for the summer.
-Contract workers Nathan Murphy, his 10-year-old brother Alex, and their dim-witted friend Ozzie Jones help re-paint the farmhouse.
-In the basement, Ozzie hears the leprechaun's cry for help.
-He accidentally brushes the clover off the crate, freeing the leprechaun.
-After failing to convince the others that he met a leprechaun, Ozzie spots a rainbow and chases it, believing that there will be gold at the end.
-Alex accompanies him.
-Ozzie finds a bag of one hundred gold coins.
-After Ozzie tests the gold and accidentally swallows a coin, they stash it in an old well.
+10 years later, J. D. Redding bought the O'Grady farmhouse and his teenage daughter, Tory, went to visit for the summer.
+Contract workers Nathan Murphy, his 10-year-old brother Alex and their dim-witted friend Ozzie Jones, help paint the farmhouse.
+In the basement, Ozzie hears the leprechaun's cry for help and accidentally brushes the clover off the crate, freeing the leprechaun.
+After failing to convince the others that he met a leprechaun, Ozzie spots a rainbow and chases it with Alex, believing there will be gold at its end.
+Ozzie finds a bag of one hundred gold coins and after he accidentally swallows one of them, they stash them in an old well.

-At the farm, the leprechaun lures J. D. into a trap by imitating a cat, biting his hand.
-The others rush him to the hospital.
+At the farm, the leprechaun lures J. D. into a trap by imitating a cat, biting his hand and he is rushed to hospital.
 Alex and Ozzie visit a pawn shop to see if the gold is pure.
-The leprechaun kills the shop owner.
-He steals a go-kart and returns to the farmhouse, getting pulled over by a police officer on the way back for speeding.
-The leprechaun kills the officer, returns to the farmhouse and searches for his gold.
-Leaving J. D. at the hospital, the group returns to the farmhouse.
-Finding it ransacked, Nathan checks outside and is injured by a bear trap set by the leprechaun.
-The group fights the leprechaun with sticks and stones.
+The leprechaun later kills the shop owner and steals a go-kart to return to the farmhouse in, getting pulled over by a police officer on the way back for speeding.
+The leprechaun kills the officer and returns to the farmhouse to search for his gold.
+Leaving J. D. at the hospital, the group return to the farmhouse, finding it ransacked.
+Nathan checks outside and is injured by a bear trap set by the leprechaun.